How US NRIs Can Avoid Heavy PFIC & FBAR Penalties on Indian Investments?

 PFIC reporting and taxation

-The PFIC rule typically applies above a threshold of USD 25,000 (double the amount when filing jointly) for unsold assets.
+PFIC reporting on Form 8621 is required regardless of threshold, but Form 8938 (FATCA) has a $50,000 threshold for single filers (double the amount when filing jointly).
 Therefore, NRIs should check the latest value of this exemption while filing tax returns using Form 8621.
 Form 8621 has to be filed yearly along with your normal tax return.

 In this section, we have specifically mentioned mutual funds but the rules apply to all PFIC-eligible investments.